jinnujohnson/cv/MYCV.md

 ####Software Engineer (September 2015 - Present)
-- Working with **Vyus technologia LLP**, an IT firm working under Kerala Startup Mission at Technopark.
+- Working with **Vyus technologia LLP**, an IT firm working under Kerala Startup Mission at Technopark, Trivandrum.
 A very nice platform for fresher graduate to learn.
 - Work mainly on case management projects, developing for top law firms in India.
 - Completing projects from start to finish by collaborating with small teams.